 All online reservations are due by NOON on the Monday before the meeting.
 Online registration will be closed at that time.

-Attendees not registered online will be considered Walk-In registrations and will be charged the guest rate of $35.
+Guests not registered online will be considered Guest Walk-In registrations and will be charged a rate of $45.
+Member Walk-In registrations will be charged the regular guest rate of $35.

 We regret that we must charge members and guests the cost of the event when cancellations are not received at least 48 hours prior to the event day.
+Also, all payments must be made before or by the time of attendance.
 By submitting your registration, you agree to these conditions.
 We appreciate your understanding and support.